royale-proxy/cr-patcher/README.md

 # cr-patcher

-This tool makes some modification to the APK of Clash Royale.
-It can be used for example to make the game connect to your server or [proxy](https://github.com/royale-proxy/cr-proxy) instead of the official one.
+This tool applies some patches to the APK of Clash Royale.
+With them, your game will connect with its official servers through a [cr-proxy](https://github.com/royale-proxy/cr-proxy) on your computer instead of directly.
+Thanks to that, you will be able to see every message that is sent to the server, and from server to your client, in an easily readable way.

+## Running
+#### Read the [installation](#installation) section before
-To start, you need an .apk of the game.
-You can download an official for example [here](http://www.apkmirror.com/uploads/?q=clash-royale-supercell).
+Then, to start, you need an .apk of the game.
+You can download an official one for example [here](http://www.apkmirror.com/uploads/?q=clash-royale-supercell).
 Put it to this folder (the one where `patcher.py` is).
 The name should match the following format:

     <package>-<version>.apk